aws-samples/rancher-on-aws-workshop/content/30-creating-a-cluster/31-creating-eks-cluster/index.en.md

 Let's start by accessing the Cloud9 IDE.

-In the menu on the left of this screen there should be an option named **Open AWS console**.
-Click this to launch the AWS account for this workshop.
+In the menu on the left of this screen click **Open AWS console** to launch the AWS account for this workshop.

 ![Studio](/static/images/content/cloud9/access_console.png)